Questions about the standard

 Getting started

 No. Chain of title is the industry term for the paperwork trail that proves who owns and controls a film.
 You don't need to understand the full system to use HPF.
-What you need to do is simple: download the AI Disclosure Form, tick the box that describes your production, sign it, and give it to whoever you're delivering or submitting the film to: a sales agent, a festival, a platform, or a broadcaster.
+What you need to do is simple: open the AI Disclosure Form, tick the box that describes your production, sign it, and give it to whoever you're delivering or submitting the film to: a sales agent, a festival, a platform, or a broadcaster.

 If you do work with a sales agent, they will usually ask for this form as part of their standard paperwork.
 If you're submitting directly, attach it to your delivery materials the same way you would attach any other release or rights confirmation.
 You do not need a lawyer to complete it.